NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 * `@gff/core` - contains the core components and hooks for the GDC Portal.
 * `@gff/portal-proto` - contains the UI components and application framework (using NextJS) for the GDC Portal.

-Note that the UI components are located in the `@gff/portal-proto` package will be refactored into a separate package in the future, and
+Note that the UI components located in the `@gff/portal-proto` package will be refactored into a separate package in the future, and
 `@gff/portal-proto` will be renamed to `@gff/portal`.

 You can get started by cloning the repo and following the instructions in the [README.md](https://github.com/NCI-GDC/gdc-frontend-framework/blob/develop/README.md) file.

 ## Application Layout

 A typical application will have the following layout.
-The main section of the application is the are where components like tables, graphs, and other components are displayed.
-Local filters are displayed on the left side and depending on the numbers of the will scroll vertically.
+The main section of the application is the area where components like tables, graphs, and other components are displayed.
+Local filters are displayed on the left side and depending on the numbers will scroll vertically.
 This is a typical layout but other layouts are possible, like in the case of Protein Paint.
 Applications are encouraged to use vertical space as much as possible, as horizontal scrolling can be a poor user experience.

 This section will describe parts of the Project application and how it is structured.
 The Project application is a simple application that displays a table of projects and allows the user to filter the projects by a number of filters.
-As the local filtere are selected the table display is updated, but the cohort is not changes (e.i cohort filters are not updated).
+As the local filters are selected the table display is updated, but the cohort is not changed (e.i cohort filters are not updated).
 The Project application is located in the `@gff/portal-proto` package in the `src/features/projectsCenter` directory.
 The user can create a new saved cohort by selecting projects and clicking the "Save New Cohort" button.
 This will open a modal that will allow the user to name the cohort and save it.
 The Project application is a good example of how to use